The Stickney Public Health District operates three primary care clinics

 Seasonal Influenza Information

-Stickney Public Health District has started administering the seasonal influenza vaccine for all age groups.
+Stickney Public Health District provides the seasonal influenza vaccine for all age groups.
 The vaccine is available at the three clinic sites, during normal business hours.
-Costs vary, with the average influenza vaccine costing $15.
+Costs vary, with the average influenza vaccine costing $20.

 Children 18 years and younger --$5 (if unqualified for the VFC Program)*